DRAFT DEVELOPMENT FLOW WIP

 - Outcomes & Value derived:

-- PRD has been shared with Team Lead, Designer, and QA to get any feedback.
+- The PRD is shared with the Team Lead, Designer, and QA for feedback.

-- All feedback on the PRD has been fixed and shared with the team during the meeting.
+- All PRD feedback is addressed and shared with the team during the meeting.

 - Design:

-- Essential Output: Design product (Figma UI design).
+- Essential Output: Product design (Figma UI design).

 - Outcomes & Value derived:

-- The draft design has been shared with the Product team, Team lead, and QA to get any feedback.
+- The draft design is shared with the Product team, Team Lead, and QA for feedback.

-- All feedback on the design has been fixed and shared with the team during the meeting.
+- All design feedback is addressed and shared with the team during the meeting.

 - Essential Output: Task breakdown document.